Sanaa: Old City

-British writer Jonathan Raban visited in the 1970s and described the city as fortress-like, its architecture and layout resembling a labyrinth", further noting "It was like stepping out into the middle of a vast pop-up picture book.
-Away from the street, the whole city turned into a maze of another kind, a dense, jumbled alphabet of signs and symbols."

 One of the most popular attractions is Suq al-Milh (Salt Market), where it is possible to buy salt along with bread, spices, raisins, cotton, copper, pottery, silverware, and antiques.
 The 7th-century Jāmiʿ al-Kabīr (the Great Mosque) is one of the oldest mosques in the world.
-The Bāb al-Yaman ("Gate of the Yemen") is an iconized entry point through the city walls and is more than 1,000 years old.

-A commercial area of the Old City is known as Al Madina where development is proceeding rapidly.
-In addition to three large hotels, there are numerous stores and restaurants.
-The area also contains three parks and the President's palace.
-The National Museum of Yemen is located here.

-Traditionally, the Old City was composed of a number of quarters (hara), generally centred on an endowed complex containing a mosque, a bathhouse, and an agricultural garden (maqshama).
+The Bāb al-Yaman ("Gate of the Yemen") is an iconised entry point through the city walls and is more than 1,000 years old.
+Traditionally, the Old City was composed of several quarters (hara), generally centred on an endowed complex containing a mosque, a bathhouse, and an agricultural garden (maqshama).
 Human waste from households was disposed of via chutes.
 In the mountain air, it dried fairly quickly and was then used as fuel for the bathhouse.
 Meanwhile, the gardens were watered using gray water from the mosque's ablution pool.

 Al-Tahrir

 Al-Tahrir was designed as the new urban and economic hub of Sanaa during the 1960s.
 It is still the symbolic centre of the city, but economic activity here is relatively low.
 In the 21st century, development here pivoted more towards making it a civic and recreational centre.